jacobjiangwei/TinyPngForMac/README.md

-TinyPngForMac
+TinyPng For Mac
 =============

+Tierd of Drag and Download and Rename again and again?
+Here is simple solution:

-Free TinyPng.org Mac Convert Tool
+Free TinyPng.org Batch Convert Tool for Mac

  ![image](https://github.com/jacobjiangwei/TinyPngForMac/blob/master/preview.png)